mattduffy/unpacker/README.md

 // }
 ```

 The ```unpack()``` method also accepts two additional optional parameters.
 The first optional parameter is for controlling how the underlying ```mv``` command works.
 The default behavior is to tell the ```mv``` command to force a move, and automatically create a backup of an existing directory.
-If you don't mind overwritting an existing directory, you can set the prperty ```backup: ''```.
+If you don't mind overwritting an existing directory, you can set the property ```backup: ''```.
 The second optional parameter lets you change the destination directory name after it has been moved.
 ```javascript
 // default mv command options { force: true, backup: 'numbered'}
 const unpacker = new Unpacker()